Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Introduction

-Once instability is demonstrated, one can consider whether solutions in fact blow-up.
+Once instability is shown, the next question to answer is if the instability leads to blow-up.
 Unlike other dispersive equations such as the nonlinear Schr\"odinger equation (NLS), the KdV-type equations do not have a convenient virial identity which usually gives a straightforward proof of existence of blow-up solutions.
-The absence of a good virial identity makes it very difficult to prove the existence of finite time blow up solutions in the gKdV-type equations, although intuitively for large nonlinearities such solutions should exists, \cite{K}, also, see numerical investigations in \cite{BDKM}.
-(The exception is gKP-I, where a virial-type identity shows the existence of blow-up; for $p \geq 4$ see \cite{TuFa}, also \cite{Sau1}, a refined version down to the (critical) power $p\geq 4/3$ is in \cite{Liu}.)
-The breakthrough for the gKdV ($p=5$) in terms of proving the existence of blow-up solutions was obtained by Merle and Martel \& Merle in \cite{MM-liouville, M-blowup}, and further description in subsequent papers.
-In particular, they obtain the explicit construction of blow up solutions close to solitons.
-The proof of the finite time blow up was then developed in \cite{MM-KdV3} provided initial data has certain spatial decay, an upper estimate on the blow up rate was also given; later the universality of blow up profile and lower bound estimates was obtained in \cite{MM-KdV4}.
+The absence of a good virial identity makes it very difficult to prove the existence of finite time blow-up solutions in the gKdV-type equations, although intuitively for large nonlinearities such solutions should exists, \cite{K}, also, see numerical investigations in \cite{BDKM}.
+(The exception is gKP-I, where a virial-type identity shows the existence of blow-up; for $p \geq 4$ see \cite{Sau1} and a formal derivation in \cite{TuFa}, a refined version down to the (critical) power $p\geq 4/3$ is in \cite{Liu}.)
+The breakthrough for the critical gKdV ($p=5$) equation in terms of proving the existence of blow-up solutions was obtained by Merle in \cite{M-blowup} (in finite or infinite time) using Martel \& Merle's previous result in \cite{MM-liouville} with further details about blow-up solutions in subsequent papers.
+In particular, they obtain an explicit construction of blow-up solutions close to solitons.
+The proof of the finite time blow-up was then developed in \cite{MM-KdV3} provided initial data have certain spatial decay, furthermore, an upper estimate on the blow-up rate was also given; later the universality of blow-up profile and lower bound estimates were obtained in \cite{MM-KdV4}.
+The only extension of this approach to showing existence of blow-up to other KdV-type equations is \cite{KMR}, where authors show the existence of blow-up solutions in the finite or infinite time for the dispersion generalized $L^2$-critical Benjamin-Ono equation (dgBO) via a perturbation of the $L^2$-critical gKdV theory.

-It is worth noting that the blow up solutions were exhibited in the (usually difficult) critical borderline case $p=4$, instead of supercritical case; one explanation is that the proof heavily relies on the spectral properties of the linearized operator which is well understood in the critical case $p=4$ unlike the case when $p>4$.

-The only extension of this blow-up theory to other KdV-type equations is \cite{KMR}, where authors show the existence of blow-up solutions in the finite or infinite time for the dispersion generalized $L^2$-critical Benjamin-Ono equation (dgBO) via a perturbation of the $L^2$-critical gKdV theory.

 The main result of this paper is \begin{theorem}[main theorem] There exists $\alpha_0>0$ such that the following holds.
-Suppose that $u(t)$ is an $H^1$ solution to (ZK) with $E(u)<0$ and
+Suppose that $u(t)$ is an $H^1$ solution to the ZK equation \eqref{ZK} with $E(u)<0$ and